 How to create new encryption keys

-It is extremely important that you do not delete your old primary keys.
+In all cases, it is extremely important that you do not delete your old primary keys.
 If you do, you will lose the ability to decrypt all your existing emails.
-Please follow the instructions here closely.
+Please follow the instructions below closely.

 How to create new keys